Court of Appeals orders new trial for Raleigh homeowner Chad Copley convicted of killing 20-year-old in 2016

 The 20-year-old was shot to death in the Neuse Crossings neighborhood in August of 2016.

+Thomas' mother told ABC11 on Tuesday that the ruling felt like another blow.

+"My son's just being killed over and over and over again," Simone Butler-Thomas said.

-Evidence showed Copley fired a shotgun from inside the garage of his house hitting Thomas who was heading a party of about 50 people two doors down from Copley's home.
+Evidence showed Copley fired a shotgun from inside the garage of his house hitting Thomas who was heading home from a party of about 50 people two doors down from Copley's home.

 Copley said in a 911 call that he fired a "warning shot" after yelling at the crowd to "please leave the premises."